Why Unfinished Tasks Keep Your Brain Buzzing (And What to Do About It)

 This creates a particularly nasty loop: we avoid finishing because we’re worried it won’t meet our standards, which means the task stays incomplete, which triggers more anxiety, which makes us even more reluctant to face it.
 The incomplete work starts to feel like evidence of our inadequacy rather than simply something that needs doing.

-Breaking free requires redefining what “done” actually means.
+Breaking free requires redefining what “done” means.
 For most tasks, done is better than perfect.
 That doesn’t mean doing sloppy work, it means recognizing that perfectionism’s promise of “just a little better” often delivers diminishing returns while keeping us stuck in perpetual incompletion.

 Setting completion criteria in advance helps tremendously.
 Before starting a project, define what finished looks like.
 What are the actual requirements versus the nice-to-haves?
 What does “good enough” mean for this particular situation?
-Having clear goalposts makes it much easier to recognize when you’ve actually crossed the finish line instead of endlessly moving it further away.
+Having clear goalposts makes it much easier to recognize when you’ve crossed the finish line instead of endlessly moving it further away.

-The Comparison: Busy vs Productive
+Busy vs Productive

 | Busy (Task Anxiety High) | Productive (Task Anxiety Managed) |